 Tubes: The Old Verses the New

-Or to put it another way: Everything you could possibly ever want to know about N.O.S. (new old stock) tubes… and more!
-As an electric guitarist, it’s proabably a safe bet that you’re constantly on a quest, seeking that edge that will give you that ultimate tone—this kind of OCD seems to go with territory and I wouldn’t be exaggerating if I said it’s what drove me to begin building effects pedals in the first place.
+As an electric guitarist, it’s probably a safe bet to assume you’re constantly seeking that edge that will give you the ultimate tone—this kind of OCD seems to go with territory and I wouldn’t be exaggerating at all if I told this search is what drove me to begin building effects pedals in the first place.
 And as guitarists we’re all aware that tubes are the sonic foundation of many legendary guitarists’ electric sound: Hendrix, Clapton, Jeff Beck, and Angus Young to name just a few.
-But how much of a part do N.O.S. tubes really playin achieving great guitar sounds?
-In this article I’ll give you my two cents worth, my own real-life experiences of using N.O.S. tubes along with a dash of historical and technical info—after reading this you might not be a tube guru—those guys came from another era, the 1960s—but you’ll certainly be a whole lot wiser when it comes to these archaic, hot, high-voltage devices.
+But just how much of a part do tubes, particularly the older variety of tube, also known as N.O.S. tubes actually play in achieving great guitar tone?
+In this article I’ll give you my two cents worth, my own experiences of using vintage and new tubes in guitar gear along with a little historical and technical info—after reading this you might not be a tube guru—those guys came from another era, the 1960s—but you’ll certainly be a whole lot wiser when it comes to these archaic, hot, high-voltage devices.

 You can read the full article here.